 In the first of his three-volume travel memoirs, A Chameleon’s Tale: True Stories of a Global Refugee, (PEN New York book award finalist 2007) Tejani takes the reader with him on his globetrotting travels.
 Kate Webb from API calls him a “cross-cultural Kerouac,” and others have likened Tejani’s writings to Karen Connolly and Paul Theroux.
 Travel writer Tim Cahill says reading Mo’s stories “is like eating popcorn: you can’t stop devouring them.”
 Three of his stories in the second volume Global Crossroads: Memoirs of a Travel Junkie have won prestigious awards in the US.

-Tejani is a veteran at Writers Festivals on the Asia circuit including a month long book tour of Australia, presentations at Bali, Byron bay and Melbourne Festivals.
+Tejani was a veteran at Writers Festivals on the Asia circuit including a month long book tour of Australia, presentations at Bali, Byron bay and Melbourne Festivals.
 His radio and print interview with ABC and Victoria Writers magazine were distributed nationwide and his videotaped panel sessions can be found on ABC 2 Big Ideas website.

 1. Prince Sadruddin’s lecture, Islam and the West, referenced in Tejani’s letter can be read at: http://www.wpct.co.uk/lectures/1985.htm.